noddybox/dasm/README.md

 ## Usage

-Pass the CPU type and file to disassemble and optionally the start address of the file.
+Pass the CPU type and file to disassemble and optional arguments.

 `dasm -c cpu_type [-o origin] [-a] [-m]  binary_file`